mmphego/mmphego.github.io/_posts/2019-02-28-How-I-increased-my-productivity-using-dotfiles.md

 This file is located in your `/home` directory is loaded first upon login, it is either called `.profile` or `.bash_profile`.
 What to put in the `.profile` is truly up-to the individual and it can be expanded significantly.
 I personally like to keep my `.profile` as small possible and only have things I need to be ran once.
-For example, I define all my colors and color functions in my `.profile`
+For example, I define all my colours and colour functions in my `.profile`

 {% raw %}
 ```shell